This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Mawlid is a public holiday in many Islamic countries, including Kuwait.
 Islamic schools, stores, businesses and organizations may be closed for part of or all of the day.
 Public transit systems usually operate to their regular schedule.

-Kuwait’s Civil Service Commission (CSC) has announced a public holiday on 21 October (Thursday) on the occasion of Prophet Muhammad’s birthday.
+However, the Kuwait government has yet announced the public holiday on the occasion of Prophet Muhammad’s birthday this year.
 It will be an official holiday for all government and public institutions and authorities in Kuwait.

 How is it celebrated in Kuwait?